jonnonz1/nz-statute-book/acts/public/1988/state-sector-act-1988.md

 ### 74B Delegation of Commissioner's powers
 (1) The Commissioner may from time to time delegate, in writing, to—any of the Commissioner's powers under section 74 of this Act.
-  (a) An employer; or
+  (a) an employer; or
-  (b) Any organisation of employers of persons employed in the Education service— (2) Where the Commissioner, acting under subsection (1), delegates to an employer or an organisation of employers the function, under section 74(1), of conducting negotiations with a union of which the employees are members, the employer or organisation of employers must conduct those negotiations in consultation with—
+  (b) any organisation of employers of persons employed in the Education service— (2) Where the Commissioner, acting under subsection (1), delegates to an employer or an organisation of employers the function, under section 74(1), of conducting negotiations with a union of which the employees are members, the employer or organisation of employers must conduct those negotiations in consultation with—
   (a) the Commissioner; and
   (b) the chief executive of the Ministry of Education.